lbrenman/ai-apifirst-stockquote-fh/readme.md

 # Amplify Integration - Stock API

+THIS PROJECT IS OBSOLETED AND REPLACED BY [THIS PROJECT](https://github.com/lbrenman/ai-stockquote-fh)!!!!

 A stock quote and watch list API based on [**Finnhub**](https://finnhub.io/) created in Amplify Integration using Amplify Integration API First features

 The project exposes two end points